South-East Queensland in a time of change – Brisbane

 The big question is whether it’s going to continue this way.

-Join Marion Terrill from the Grattan Institute, Matt Collins, who’s leading the Queensland Government’s Cities Transformation Taskforce, and moderator Steve Abson, who is Chief Executive of the Infrastructure Association of Queensland, at this Stafe of Affairs event to explore the state of Queensland’s cities and where to from here.
+At this State of Affairs event Marion Terrill from the Grattan Institute, Matt Collins, who’s leading the Queensland Government’s Cities Transformation Taskforce, and moderator Steve Abson, who is Chief Executive of the Infrastructure Association of Queensland explored the state of Queensland’s cities and where to from here.

 Steve Abson is a qualified civil engineer and experienced executive with over 30 years’ experience in delivery of major infrastructure & building projects.
 His infrastructure experience spans the breadth of project delivery models in both private and public sectors and he has a passion for unlocking value through relationship contracting.
 Steve has enjoyed influential roles in major contracting companies in Queensland as Civil Manager, General Manager and Chief Operating Officer and is a past president of the Queensland Major Contractors Association.
 He now practices with the Flagstaff Consulting Group in Brisbane, is a qualified Gateway Reviewer; and conducts independent assurance reviews for Government agencies around Australia.
 Steve is also a qualified Dispute Avoidance Board practitioner and is a current member of the Brisbane Airport New Parallel Runway DAB and Independent Project Leadership Group member on the Inland Rail Project.